axel-nils/pico-autowater/README.md

 * LEDs
 * Cables and power supply
 ## Todo
+* Fix server performance with random strings for requests (to prevent caching) and gzip (to reduce file sizes)
 * Images and schematics showing the system
 * Automated watering
 * More advanced data analysis